 Members of the Ahmadiyya Movement are predominantly from Western Nigeria.
 As part of its social service scheme, the movement has built up to ten schools and two hospitals in located in Apapa and Ojokoro, Lagos.
-There have 4-5 splits in the Nigerian Ahmadiyya Movement, since 1930.
+There have been 4-5 splits in the Nigerian Ahmadiyya Movement, since 1930.
 Obviously, the Khalifa has kept all of this quiet.
+Ahmadiyya in West Africa was mostly amongst the Yoruba people, who are even til this day, mostly Sunni-Muslims (see Fisher).

 In the beginning, Ahmadis were challenged by orthodox Muslims, a cleric, Adamu Animashaun used his printing press to attack the movement, a sustained vitriol directed towards the Ahmadis was alleged to have caused an assault on members in 1921.
 Animashaun and other Muslims were found responsible for instigating hostilities against the Ahmadis and were handed three-month sentences in prison, thereafter physical confrontation against the members stopped.